 Many families in North America are finding it increasingly difficult to gain access to dental care without proper dental or health care.
-As the economy continues to worsen, patients in Vancouver and the surrounding municipalities are choosing to skip their regular dental appointments.
+When faced with economic challenges, many patients may choose to skip their regular dental appointments.

 In a dramatic wake-up reminder to maintain proper oral health care, a 24 year North American man passed away earlier this week due to an infected tooth.
 According to ABC, Kyle Willis began noticing a toothache around fourteen days ago.
 When told that it was necessary for his wisdom tooth to be extracted immediately, he declined the dental work because he did not have a job at the time and lacked health insurance.

 When the symptoms worsened and his face began to swell, Willis was taken to the hospital and was given prescriptions for pain medication and antibiotics.
 He could not pay for both, so Willis opted simply for pain medication.

 Without proper dental procedures or medication, Willis’ tooth infection spread–causing his brain to swell.
 He died Tuesday.

 Many dental patients in North America are ignoring the fact that dental disease can lead to serious illness, or even death.
 In April, a survey was conducted by the Kaiser Family Foundation discovering that 33% of people surveyed skipped dental appointments or dental checkups because they were too expensive.